 An important parameter in the injury quantification, per the CERCLA NRDA regulations, is a determination of the recovery period for the resources within the relevant geographical area (43 CFR §11.31(a)(2)).
 Recovery period, as defined in 43 CFR §11.14(gg), "means either the longest length of time required to return the services of the injured resource to their baseline condition, or a lesser period of time selected by the authorized official and documented in the Assessment Plan."
 The Elliott Bay Trustees will consider factors such as proposed or implemented remedial and restoration activities, natural attenuation, and species' habitat use and sensitivity to contaminants when estimating the recovery period in the Assessment Area.
-Due to the nature of the contaminants in the Assessment Area (e.g., chemicals with bioaccumulative properties), at this time the Elliott Bay Trustees anticipate that it will take many decades for some natural resources and resource services may never return to baseline.
+Due to the nature of the contaminants in the Assessment Area (e.g., chemicals with bioaccumulative properties), at this time the Elliott Bay Trustees anticipate that it will take many decades for some natural resources and resource services in the Assessment Area to reach baseline conditions.
+Other natural resource services may never return to baseline.
 The Elliott Bay Trustees will refine these estimates based on the results of relevant assessment studies.